 Is it easy to travel around Belgium?

-Germany has a world-class transit network to take passengers everywhere in the country.
+With a huge network, the transit system in Germany can get you around easily.
 The extensive train networks (Deutsche Bahn, among others) connects major cities, small towns, and rural areas so that everywhere is connected and accessible.
 And once you're in major cities such as Berlin, Cologne, and Munich, you'll find even more local public transit options.
 Even smaller cities and towns in Germany have their own bus and tram networks to get everyone around quickly.
 Furthermore, the famous autobahns of Germany can take those who wish to drive around the country quickly as well.
 On top of all of this, most major cities have airports with multiple international connections on a daily basis.

 Is it easy to travel around Germany?

 Both Belgium and Germany can feel quite modern and comfortable as they both have an established tourist infrastructure.